An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 Student lessons

 For writing instruction, your kids will watch Mr. Pudewa teach writing skills to a classroom full of students their age.
-You can join in on the fun and be their biggest cheerleader.
+You can join in so you know what to expect from their writing at the end of the week.

-You can follow the suggested schedule which will take students through the following steps:
+You can follow the suggested schedule which will take students through the following steps (they are the same as in the teacher manual above):

 - Watch the video for Lesson 21, carefully following the instructions provided.